FlexMeasures/flexmeasures/documentation/dev/data.rst

    flexmeasures db-populate --structure

-.. note:: We should instead offer CLI commands to be able to create asset types as needed.
+.. todo:: We should instead offer CLI commands to be able to create asset types as needed.

 You can create assets in the FlexMeasures UI.

-TODO: maybe a CLI command would help to script all data creation.
+.. todo:: Maybe a CLI command would help to script all data creation.

-.. note:: We still need a decent way to load in metering data, e.g. from CSV - often, a custom loading script will be necessary anyways)
+.. todo:: We still need a decent way to load in metering data, e.g. from CSV - often, a custom loading script will be necessary anyways.

 You can create forecasts for your existing metered data with this command: